List of Baka and Test characters: Class F

-A group in Class 2-F who once punished Akihisa for getting attention from the girls, to the extent of 'sentencing him to death'.
+An organization in Class 2-F who once punished Akihisa for getting attention from the girls, to the extent of 'sentencing him to death'.
+Their clothing is based on those of the Ku Klux Klan, and their actions are based on the Spanish Inquisition.
 They also seem to be Hideyoshi's fans.
 When agitated, like when they learned of Class B's representative having a girlfriend, they would turn into "Messengers of Genocide", using their Shōkanjū as sacrifice, "suicide bombing" their opponents effectively.

 Class A

-The best class with the best equipment; 24 males and 26 females.
-The top 10 of Class 2-A are said to be so strong that they are in a league of their own compared to other Class 2-A students.
+Class A consists of 50 students, including 24 males and 26 females.
+It is regarded as the school's best equipped class.
+The top 10 in Class 2-A are considered exceptionally strong compared with other students in Class 2-A.